Jho Low: 1Malaysia Development Berhad scandal

-Weekly publication St Kitts & Nevis Observer in its news report said Low became an economic citizen of Saint Kitts and Nevis in 2011, but had never entered the country.

-Jho Low became an economic citizen of St Kitts and Nevis under the Denzil Douglas-led administration in 2011, but has never at any time entered the country.
-Immigration records indicate that Jho Low has never entered any port in St Kitts and Nevis.

-On 8 June 2018 the Immigration Department of Malaysia had announced their intentions to deprive Jho Low of his Malaysian citizenship and the revocation of his Malaysian passport and nationality as a whole.

-In July 2018, the Immigration director general stated: “We find that he is still using the same name (Low Taek Jho) on the passport,” he said, adding that it was an offence for a Malaysian citizen to carry two passports.

-On 3 November 2019, newspapers reported that Low had been granted a Cypriot passport in September 2015.
-It was reported that Low obtained the passport under the Cypriot citizenship investment scheme "within two days after investing in some property" in Cyprus.
-At the time, there was no warrant against Low for the 1MDB scandal; however, he was already under investigation.
-The revelation concerning Low's Cypriot citizenship came after the Cypriot citizenship investment scheme came under scrutiny after it was revealed by a leak, the Cyprus Papers, that the Cypriot government, under the presidency of Nicos Anastasiades, had granted citizenship to Cambodian elites.

 Career as a fugitive

 Low is believed to be residing in China where he secretly travels extensively through major cities.
-In November 2020, Al-Jazeera reported that Low was currently living in Macau, in "a house owned by a senior member of the Chinese Communist Party."
-He has managed to travel freely despite the Malaysian police submitting an Interpol red alert, saying these actions are politically motivated.
-The Chinese government has denied harboring Low.
+In November 2020, Al Jazeera reported that Low was currently living in Macau, in "a house owned by a senior member of the Chinese Communist Party."
+He has managed to travel freely despite the Malaysian police submitting an Interpol red notice.
+The Chinese government has denied harboring Low, although he was allegedly filmed at Shanghai Disneyland on Christmas Eve 2019 on a witness's cellphone.

-Politics
+In May 2023, Malaysian Prime Minister Anwar Ibrahim said that his government was collaborating with many countries to expedite Low’s extradition back to Malaysia.
+That same month, Al Jazeera reported that the Malaysian Anti-Corruption Commission (MACC) believed Low was still hiding in Macau.

+In November 2024 Najib Razak's lawyer claimed Low could be hiding in Myanmar under the protection of the ruling junta.

+According to investigative journalism outlet, Brazen, as of 2025, Low is allegedly living in Shanghai with a forged Australian passport under the name "Veis Constantinos Achilles".

+Civil forfeiture

+In June 2024, Low agreed to forfeit more than $100 million in assets to settle two civil cases with the U.S. Department of Justice, which includes a luxury apartment in Paris and artwork by Claude Monet and Andy Warhol.
+This agreement is in addition to a $120 million yacht and another $1 billion previously forfeited by Low and his family.
+Low continues to face separate criminal cases for money laundering and bribery.
+Malaysian authorities said they would continue their efforts to track down Low.

+Political activities

 Electioneering in Malaysia

-Consistent with his personal connections to the Razak family, Low supported and funded the Prime Minister with 1MDB cash during the 2013 elections.
+Consistent with his personal connections to the Najib Razak family, Low supported and funded the Prime Minister with 1MDB cash during the 2013 elections.
 He organised a free pro-government concert in his home state of Penang featuring American musicians Busta Rhymes and Ludacris, which was criticised by the local opposition government as unfair electioneering even though Low's close friend claimed the concert was for charity.